Anemia is more common in woman and woman who are pregnant. It is also more common in older adults who are sick or infants less than 2 years old.

 The goal of treatment is to increase healthy RBCs.
 The exact steps will depend on the cause.
 Treating the underlying cause may relieve some anemia.
 Other steps that may help to increase RBCs include:

 Certain vitamins and minerals are needed to make red blood cells.
 Foods rich in iron, vitamin C, vitamin B12, and folate can help.
-Other may need supplements if they can not get enough nutrients from food.
+Some people may need supplements if they can not get enough nutrients from food.

 Medicine may help to increase the amount of RBCs the body can make.